-The incident that left me disappointed happened when a group of 15 or so senior members of the Pontian club that I'd joined, as well as senior members of its affiliated clubs, including myself, were invited to a meeting with a senior politician to discuss the possibility of gaining recognition for the genocide of Greeks.
+The incident that left me disappointed happened when a group of 15 or so senior members of a Pontic Greek club I'd joined, as well as senior members of its affiliated clubs, including myself, were invited to a meeting with a senior politician to discuss the possibility of gaining recognition for the genocide of Greeks.
 The meeting happened at an Australian State Parliament.

 The clubs in question were part of a "coordinating committee" of sorts.
 They met on an irregular basis, and on a number of occasions, I asked them why they were only concerned about seeking recognition for the Greeks from the region of Pontus, and whether they would consider including other Greeks in future recognitions.
 It often angered them, leaving them scratching their heads.
 It was far too difficult to have them solve a decades long problem that just seemed to have festered.
 Especially since the majority of them were former or current laborers, elderly men who were all born in Greece and had little or no education.
 It was apparent that they were not qualified to change the status quo.

-We arrived at Parliament house and had a lavish lunch seated at two large dining tables in the restaurant of Parliament building.
-It was a formal affair.
+We arrived at Parliament House and had a lavish lunch seated at two large dining tables in the Parliament restaurant.
+It was a rather formal affair.
 I sat at the same table as the Minister.
 With us, were 2 executive members of the Greek community of the Australian state we were in.
 The Greek community leaders were not Pontian in ancestry, but they were very intent on having the genocide recognized.
 They were responsible for arranging the meeting with the Minister.

 Also with us, was a special guest from Greece who was vocal on the genocide.
-Each year, the clubs raised funds to bring a noted person to the diaspora from overseas, and on this particular year, the person was a very high profile Greek of Pontic ancestry, not only well known in the Pontic community, but also within Greek media.
+Each year, Pontic Greek clubs raised funds to bring a notable person to Australia from overseas, and on this particular year, the person was a very high profile Greek of Pontic ancestry, not only well known in the Pontic community, but also within Greek media.
 This gentleman was seated next to me possibly to help with translating.
 His English wasn't perfect, but it was adequate to understand us all.

 The conversation was surprisingly informal to begin with.
 Everyone at the table seemed happy to be in the presence of a senior Minister and they all spoke comfortably about a number of things.
 I waited intently for the conversation to turn to the genocide.
 After a long wait, the two Greek community leaders raised the subject of the genocide with the Minister.
-The genocide was consistently being referred to as a 'Pontian Genocide', and the plight of the Pontians was mentioned continuously.
+The genocide was consistently being referred to as a 'Pontian Genocide', and only the plight of the Pontians was mentioned.
 After a while, I decided to interject.
-I couldn't sit there and allow these people speak about the genocide in a way that omitted the suffering of other Greeks.
-I told the Minister, that the genocide in fact wasn't confined to one region, and that if he was going to recognise it, all Greeks had to be recognised in line with historical evidence.
+I couldn't sit there and allow these people to speak about the genocide in a way that omitted the suffering of other Greeks.
+I told the Minister, that the genocide in fact wasn't confined to one region, and that if he was going to recognise it, all Greek victims needed to be recognised in line with the historical record.
 I told him it was the right thing to do.

 It was a moment that left me speechless and shocked.
 How could a Greek citizen, someone who lives in a country that offered refuge to so many of the survivors of the genocide, say something so divisive?
-How could he so willfully support the ommision of the other Greek victims of the Genocide?
-Did he not feel an ounce of responsibility, as a notable Greek, to give the other unfortunate Greek victims recognition?
+How could he so willfully support the omission of other Greek victims?
+Did he not feel an ounce of responsibility, as a notable Greek, to give the other unfortunate victims recognition?
 Obviously not.
 And to think that I thought highly of this man who openly wrote in the Greek media that the genocide affected all Greeks made it worse.
 The action of the Greek community leaders was also disappointing.

-I phoned the presenter two weeks before the program was to go to air, and asked him if he wanted me to talk about any anything in particular.
-He told me he wanted me to talk about what happened to the Pontic Greeks.
-But when I told him that it was important I mention what the other Greeks endured, the tone of the conversation changed.
+I phoned the presenter two weeks before the program was to go to air, and asked him if he wanted to talk about any anything in particular.
+He told me he wanted to talk about what happened to the Pontic Greeks.
+But when I told him that it was important to mention what other Greeks endured, the tone of the conversation changed.